 The Behavioral Quadrants

-The pre-employment testing behavioral quadrants are four very basic drives in people that make up a neat useful package.
-We say basic because each one of these drives is made up of several other traits.
-For example, one of the quadrants we call the “Expressive/Social” is made up of Talking, Warm and Social, Calling Comfort and Impulsive.
-The other three quadrants are Supporter/Empathy, Analyzer/Logical, and Controller/Assertive.
+The behavioral quadrants are four very basic drives in people that make up a neat useful package.
+I say basic because each one of these drives is made up of several other traits.
+For example, one of the quadrants I call the “Expressive/Social” is made up of Talking, Warm and Social, Calling Comfort and Impulsive.
+The other three quadrants are Supporter/Empathy, Analyzer/Logical and Controller/Assertive.

-- It is not uncommon for someone to have two strong quadrants but most of the time a person will have just one main quadrant.
+On the page after next, there is a sample of a Wimbush Assessment quadrant result.
+You will notice the sample description of the person under the title says, “BEHAVIOR IS A CONTROLLER/ASSERTIVE TYPE.”
+This person is strongest on the top right quadrant.
+It is not uncommon for someone to have two strong quadrants like this sample but most of the time a person will have just one main quadrant.

-We are about to refer to diagonally opposite quadrants, which means quadrants that are in opposite corners.
+I am about to refer to diagonally opposite quadrants, which means quadrants that are in opposite corners.
 For example, the Analyzer/Logical quadrant is diagonally opposite to the Expressive/Social quadrant.
+See page 86.

-- The old rule that one’s greatest strength is their greatest weakness applies directly to the quadrants.
-The quadrant diagonally opposite to the person’s dominant (or strongest) quadrant will almost always be the weakest quadrant.
+The old rule that one’s greatest strengths are their greatest weaknesses applies directly to the quadrants.
+The quadrant diagonally opposite to the person’s dominate (or strongest) quadrant will almost always be the weakest quadrant.
 In fact, this should be considered when the quadrants are not clear.
+The sample on the page after next has two weak quadrants on the left and the diagonal opposite quadrants on the right are the strong ones.

-- Sometimes the dominant quadrant does not have the highest number.
-But the dominant quadrant will always have the greatest diagonal difference.
+Sometimes the dominate quadrant does not have the highest number.
+But the dominate quadrant will always have the greatest diagonal difference.

 Each quadrant is made up of several traits.
 These traits can be found on the result charts that go with the quadrants.
 The Wimbush Assessment results give two related charts: One for “Top Quadrants” and one for “Bottom Quadrants”.
 They are color coded and match the color of the quadrant diagram for easier recognition.